A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Introduction

-Game models such as hypergames \cite{bennett1980hypergames}, signaling games \cite{pawlick2015deception}, dynamic Bayesian games \cite{HuangAPT}, and partially observable Markov games \cite{horak2017manipulating} have been adopted as natural analytic paradigms to understand deception between intelligent players.
-Computation of the equilibrium solutions for dynamic games of incomplete information is often viewed as a challenging task.
-It is more so in the context of robotic systems where systems are constrained by physical dynamics.
-In this work, we adopt a receding horizon approach to compute Nash strategies, which yields computationally tractable online strategies for the players.
-Similar approaches have been used in other contexts including industrial control systems \cite{miao2018hybrid,miao2014moving}, military air operation \cite{cruz2002moving}, and autonomous racing \cite{liniger2019noncooperative}.
+Game models such as hypergames \cite{bennett1980hypergames}, dynamic Bayesian games \cite{HuangAPT}, partially observable stochastic games \cite{horak2017manipulating,He2018}, and games that involve signaling mechanisms \cite{pawlick2015deception,huang2020gameV2} have been adopted as natural analytic paradigms to understand deception between intelligent players.
+The computation of equilibrium solutions for dynamic games of incomplete information, especially ones with non-classical information structure \cite{sandell1974solution}, is often a challenging task.
+Previous works have adopted conjugate prior assumptions to simplify Bayesian update and decouple the forward type estimation and backward action optimization under a finite state space and a continuous type space \cite{huang2018analysis,huang2019adaptive}.
+To solve the coupling between players' belief dynamics and the multi-agent optimal control problem in the context of robotic systems where states are continuous and constrained by physical dynamics with noises, we adopt a receding-horizon approach to compute PBNE, which yields computationally tractable online strategies for the players.
+Similar receding-horizon approaches have been used in other contexts, including cyber-physical systems \cite{8704275}, military air operation \cite{cruz2002moving}, and autonomous racing \cite{liniger2019noncooperative}.